laggron42/Laggrons-Dumb-Cogs/docs/instantcommands.rst

 Usage
 -----

-InstantCommands is designed to create new commands and listeners directly from Discord.
+InstantCommands is designed to create new objects, like commands, directly from Discord.
 You just need basic Python and discord.py knowledge.

 You can also edit the Dev's environment added with Red 3.4.6.